codership/galera/Docs_tommi/python3/source/thirdpartygaleraimplementations.rst

 =====================================
 .. _`Third Party Galera Implementations`:

-There are three products that implement
+There are two products that implement
 *Galera Cluster for MySQL*:

 - *Percona XtraDB Cluster* |---| Percona XtraDB Cluster